ankityagi/enpm/README.md

 1. Clone the repo to your system
 2. Copy ~/enmp/elms/config/elms-config.groovy to ~/.grails/
 3. Edit the above file - lines 24 and 25 to use your own MySQL username and password.
 Mine are aces and aces
+4. Create a new schema called elms, execute in workbench: CREATE DATABASE `elms` /*!40100 DEFAULT CHARACTER SET latin1 */;
-4. Open command window / terminal at ~/enmp/elms/grails-app
+5. Open command window / terminal at ~/enmp/elms/grails-app
    a. enter command: $grails run-app -reloading
    b.
 Grails downloads all dependencies on your systema and the last output should say:  system running on localhost:8080
-5. Open browser and go to the address and you should see the login screen
+6. Open browser and go to the address and you should see the login screen
-6. For username and passwords go to ~/enmp/elms/grails-app/conf/BootStrap.groovy
+7. For username and passwords go to ~/enmp/elms/grails-app/conf/BootStrap.groovy
    a.
 There are three account types admin, instructor and student
    b.
 I have created three fake accounts, one for each.